phusion/traveling-ruby/README.md

 Traveling Ruby only supports a number of popular native extension gems, and only in some specific versions.
 You cannot use just any native extension gem.
 Native extensions are covered in [tutorial 3](TUTORIAL-3.md).

-## The build system
+## Building binaries

-The Traveling Ruby binaries are built using the build system in this repository.
+The Traveling Ruby project supplies binaries that application developers can use.
+These binaries are built using the build systems in this repository.
+As an application developer, you do not have to use the build system.
+You only have to use the build systems when contributing to Traveling Ruby, when trying to reproduce our binaries, or when you want to customize the binaries.

-### Linux

-The build system requires Docker and `make`.
-To build binaries, run:

-    cd linux
-    make
+For the Linux build system, see [linux/README.md](linux/README.md).

-### OS X
+For the OS X build system, see [osx/README.md](osx/README.md).

-The build system requires the Developer Tools to be installed.
-It has only been tested in 10.9 Mavericks.
-It *should* work on all OS X versions >= 10.8 Mountain Lion, but that has not been tested.
-To build binaries, run:

-    cd osx
-    make

 ## Future work